Melnus/Standard-Block-Comparison-Method/reports/osaka_expo_analysis_en.md

 ## 3. Conclusion
 When analyzed through the lens of the Standard Block Comparison Method, the Osaka-Kansai Expo 2025 reveals critical flaws:

-1.  **Unrealistic Mobilization:** The visitor target assumes a nationwide mobilization level that defies geographical and economic reality.
+1.  **Unrealistic Mobilization:** The visitor target assumes a nationwide mobilization level (16,414 people per municipality) that defies geographical and economic reality.
 2.  **Resource Misallocation:** The construction cost per municipality (137 million JPY) represents a significant opportunity cost for local welfare and education.
-3.  **Logistical Risk:** The daily traffic requirement exceeds the capacity of typical theme park infrastructure, let alone a temporary island venue.
+3.  **Logistical Risk:** The daily traffic requirement (153k/day) exceeds the capacity of typical theme park infrastructure, let alone a temporary island venue.

 The "Standard Block" analysis suggests that these figures are not based on demand forecasting but are **"political numbers"** created to justify the budget.